-Here’s a hopeful number for you: 75 percent (yep, three quarters!) of Instagram users take action — like making a purchase or hint, hint, navigating to a website — after visiting a post.
-Audiences are willing (and likely) to act, you just need to point them in the right direction.
+Here’s a hopeful number for you: 75% (yep, three quarters!) of Instagram users take action — like making a purchase or hint, hint, navigating to a website — after visiting a post.
+Audiences are willing (and likely) to act; you just need to point them in the right direction.
 On your posts and stories, give your audiences specific instructions on what to do next — most likely, a link to visit your blog.

 Don’t worry.
 You don’t need to be a stand-up comic or prolific wordsmith to create captions that engage.
 But you should think about them.
 A lot.
 Hastily throwing up a haphazard caption isn’t just lazy — it’s a missed opportunity to attract new audiences to your site.
-Showcase your voice and the personality of your blog by crafting captions that are playful, smart, and character-conscious.
+Showcase your voice and your blog’s personality by crafting captions that are playful, smart, and character-conscious.

 Re-read before posting to catch spelling or grammar errors and to identify any other potential mistakes.
 Also, make sure to plan out and utilize relevant hashtags.
 Don’t stuff (hand-pick a few) with unnecessary or inaccurate hashtags just to get seen.